AlexDelei/_django_REST_API/README.md

 Its been a busy week but the upcoming one is hell :face_exhaling:

-Honestly i love API's they are amazing:cupid:
+Honestly i love API's they are amazing  :cupid:
-Maybe ill marry them:grin:
+Maybe ill marry them  :grin: